 Our team is made up of passionate and dedicated professionals.
 We have a wide variety of education and experience ranging from environmental education, integrative nutrition, agricultural communications, biology, chemistry and so much more!
 We are thrilled to introduce you to all the members of the SEEAG team!

 Founder & CEO

-“Today as a grown woman I realize being raised on a dairy farm in the foothills of the Adirondack Mountains in upstate New York was such a rich and lovely privilege.
-At the same time I had no idea the importance and value of how hard my father worked putting food on household tables.
-When I came to Ventura County 18 years ago and saw all the amazing local agriculture and farms, it inspired me and made me nostalgic.
+My lineage is filled with multi-generational farmers.
+Being raised on a dairy farm in the foothills of the Adirondack Mountains in upstate New York was such a privilege.
+At the same time I had no idea about the importance of my father’s work, putting food on household tables.
+When I came to Ventura County 20 years ago and saw the bounty of local agriculture and farms it inspired me.
 In 2008 I witnessed a local elementary school farm field trip in Santa Paula.
-Then and there I knew I could make a difference educating school children about the origins of their food and farming.
-Now, after providing over 20,000 kids with free field trips, there is not a day that goes by that I don’t think and appreciate my father.
-He truly loved being a farmer and now I understand why.
-Farming was part of him; it was not a separate entity-the farm was him and he was the farm.
-It was not work to him; he loved the animals and growing things.”
+Then and there I knew I could make a difference educating school children about the farm origins of their food and agriculture.
+Now, after providing over 40,000 school children with free field trips to local farms, there is not a day that goes by that I don’t think and appreciate my father.
+He loved growing things and providing food for families.

 Lisa Emmert joined SEEAG in July of 2015.
 She leads agriculture education in classrooms throughout Ventura and Los Angeles Counties and serves as team leader for SEEAG’s interactive, outdoor classroom – the Farm Lab at Petty Ranch.
 She is passionate about implementing student-led inquiry and encouraging a sense of wonder for our natural world through hands-on learning experiences.
 Lisa also leads middle and high school farm tours, focusing on Careers in Agriculture and career readiness.